Triarch of Volantis

 While sailing toward Meereen, Victarion Greyjoy recalls stopping briefly in Volantis and having seen galleys heading to Slaver's Bay taking on provisions.
 The whole city had seemed drunk.
 Sailors and soldiers and tinkers had been observed dancing in the streets with nobles and fat merchants, and in every inn and winesink cups were being raised to the new triarchs.
-All the talk had been of the gold and gems and slaves that would flood into Volantis once the dragon queen was dead.
-Moqorro tells Victarion his flames have confirmed that Volantis has sided with the tigers.

-- ↑ 1.0 1.1 A Dance with Dragons, Chapter 6, The Merchant's Man (Quentyn I).
+- A Dance with Dragons, Chapter 6, The Merchant's Man.

-- ↑ 2.0 2.1 A Dance with Dragons, Chapter 22, Tyrion.
+- A Dance with Dragons, Chapter 27, Tyrion VII.

-- A Dance with Dragons, Chapter 8, Tyrion.
+- A Dance with Dragons, Chapter 8, Tyrion III.

-- A Dance with Dragons, Chapter 18, Tyrion.
+- A Dance with Dragons, Chapter 18, Tyrion V.

-- A Dance with Dragons, Chapter 56, The Iron Suitor (Victarion 0).
+- A Dance with Dragons, Chapter 56, The Iron Suitor.